Dylan Moore Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9 to pace the league.
+- The pitching staff for the Twins has a collective 9.7 K/9 to lead the league.

-- The Twins have the second-ranked team ERA across all MLB pitching staffs (3.71).
+- The Twins' 3.69 team ERA ranks first among all MLB pitching staffs.

-- Twins pitchers combine to surrender the seventh-fewest home runs in baseball (108 total, 1.1 per game).
+- Twins pitchers combine to surrender 110 home runs (1.1 per game), the ninth-fewest in the league.

-- The right-hander's last appearance was on Thursday against the Seattle Mariners, when he tossed 6 1/3 innings, surrendering two earned runs while giving up three hits.
+- In his most recent outing on Thursday against the Seattle Mariners, the righty tossed five innings, giving up two earned runs while surrendering six hits.

-- The 35-year-old has put up an ERA of 5.10, with 10.6 strikeouts per nine innings, in nine games this season.
-Opponents are batting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.